-In light of the above gluing constructions for zero and negative curvature, Carlotto asks in \cite[Open Problem 3.16]{C}: Can one design a novel class of counterexamples to Min-Oo's Conjecture based on a gluing scheme?
-In \cite{CEM}, Corvino, Eichmair, and Miao give a positive answer to this question.
-Their gluing scheme says that given two smooth compact Riemannian manifolds $(M_i,g_i)$, $i=1,2$ of constant scalar curvature, $\kappa$, which contain two non-empty domains $U_i\subset M_i$ where $g_i$ is \emph{not V-static} then one can construct a smooth metric on $M_1\#M_2$ with constant scalar curvature $\kappa$.
-Using this gluing theorem they glue 3-spheres near the boundary of the perturbative counterexample constructed in \cite[Theorem 7]{BMN}.
-The resulting manifold satisfies the hypotheses of Min-Oo's Conjecture but can have arbitrarily large volume.
-Their gluing method, which is related to the gluing methods in \cite{CIP}, \cite{IMP}, \cite{IMP2}, has two parts the first is a conformal deformation to construct a neck connecting the two manifolds, and then a deformation out of the conformal class to preserve the initial metrics away from the gluing region.
+In \cite{CEM}, Corvino, Eichmair, and Miao produced different counterexamples to Min-Oo's conjecture.
+Their gluing scheme says that given two smooth compact Riemannian manifolds $(M_i,g_i)$, $i=1,2$, of constant scalar curvature $\kappa$ which contain two non-empty domains $U_i\subset M_i$ where $g_i$ is \emph{not V-static} then one can construct a smooth metric on $M_1\#M_2$ with constant scalar curvature $\kappa$.
+Using this gluing theorem, they glued 3-spheres near the boundary of the perturbative counterexample constructed by Brendle, Marques, and Neves in \cite[Theorem 7]{BMN}.
+The resulting manifold satisfies the hypotheses of Min-Oo's Conjecture but has arbitrarily large volume.
+Their gluing method (which is related to the gluing methods in \cite{CIP}, \cite{IMP}, \cite{IMP2}) has two parts.
+The first is a conformal deformation to construct a neck connecting the two manifolds.
+The second is a deformation out of the conformal class to preserve the initial metrics away from the gluing region.

-Using a different gluing scheme found in \cite{S}, which is a quantitative version of Gromov-Lawson Schoen-Yau tunnels (\cite{GL}, \cite{SY1}), we construct new and more extreme counterexamples to Min-Oo's Conjecture, which allows the removal of some of the assumptions required in \cite{CEM}.
+A different gluing scheme found in \cite{S}, which is a quantitative version of Gromov--Lawson Schoen--Yau tunnels (\cite{GL}, \cite{SY1}), can be used to build upon the Brendle--Marques--Neves counterexamples \cite{BMN} to construct new and more extreme counterexamples to Min-Oo's Conjecture.
+This construction allows for the removal of some of the assumptions required in \cite{CEM}.
 In particular, we show the following: